dimitryzub/serpapi-blog-posts-archive/CONTRIBUTING.md

 If you found a typo or something isn't working correctly:

 1. Fork the repo, and open a pull request with an understandable explanation.
 2. Open an issue with an understandable explanation.
+Use the Bug report issue template.

 <div align="center">
   <p>🌼</p>